guilhemmarchand/trackme/docs/configuration.rst

 - TrackMe - Alert on metric host availability

-**These alerts are disabled by default, and need to be manually enabled if you wish to use them in your global alerting workflow.**
+.. warning:: These alerts are disabled by default, and need to be manually enabled if you wish to use them in your global alerting workflow.

 trackme_admin role for granular access
 ======================================